Guernsey investment structures05 Nov 2019

 It is possible for the holder of a POI Licence, such as a fund administrator, to outsource certain of its functions to an entity outside Guernsey.
 However, such delegation of activities must be done in compliance with outsourcing guidelines issued by the GFSC.
 In particular, it is worth noting that the licensee must retain sufficient expertise to oversee any such delegated functions.

-With effect from 1 January 2012, the GFSC's Code of Corporate Governance for the Finance Sector (the "Code") came into effect.
+With effect from 1 January 2012, and as amended in February 2016, the GFSC's Code of Corporate Governance for the Finance Sector (the "Code") came into effect.
 The Code applies to all companies which hold a licence from the GFSC under Guernsey's regulatory laws or which are registered or authorised as collective investment schemes under the POI Law.
 It does not apply to Guernsey branches of foreign domiciled companies or to partnerships.
 The Code sets out eight principles and guidance on how to meet the principles.
 Each company's approach to the Code should reflect its legal and operating structure, as well as the nature, scale and complexity of the business.
 Non-compliance with the principles set out in the Code does not automatically make a company subject to the Code liable to any sanction or proceedings, but the GFSC will require an assurance statement from companies confirming that the directors have considered the effectiveness of their corporate governance practices and are satisfied with their degree of compliance in the context of the nature, scale and complexity of their business.
 Companies should prepare a self- assessment in order to assist the board in its consideration of the Code.
 The Code should be considered periodically at a board meeting and the discussion minuted.

 Guernsey has long been recognised as a premier jurisdiction for private equity funds, but is also a domicile of choice for many hedge funds.
 To address the fact that in some respects hedge funds require a different regulatory approach, the GFSC has adopted a flexible approach to hedge fund authorisation in certain key areas: